v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 5. Leave all tabs open in your browser and proceed to the next task.

-### Task 11 – Configure Chat functionality for the Ticketing System
+### Task 11 – Test chat functionality with an external user

 In this task, you will open the Microsoft Teams desktop application on LON-CL1 and log in as Adatum’s MOD Administrator.
 You will then conduct a brief chat session with the IT Consultant (your fellow student whose tenant ID was assigned to you by your instructor).
 This will validate that you can use Teams to chat with the IT Consultant whenever necessary to discuss matters concerning the new Service Request Ticketing system.